DaraghK93/stockApp/sprintRetrospective/week9.md

 - Breaking up PRs into smaller chunks.
 - Pruning PRs.
 - Not dumping all PRs on Thursday.
+- Linking backend and frontend development (make sure both ends know the plan and direction)
+- Filling out API routes in spreadsheet

 ## **Actions - Things we will be doing:**
 - Scrum master role changeout - Bearach out, Daragh in.